lifsoic/action-anime-chart-project/README.md

   <img width="1154" height="246" src="daily-sep.png">
 </p>

-An optional DAG for daily schedule.
-This DAG fetch about numerical and string data that daily change.
-Run this DAG everyday will keep your chart to be fresh.
-And also tasks look same as “*Main_data_fetch”* but split only “*tags”*, “*rankings”*, and “*main”* (numerical data).

 This optional DAG is intended for daily scheduled execution.
 It fetches data that changes daily, consisting of both numerical and string values.
 Running this DAG daily helps maintain the freshness of your charts.
 The tasks are similar to "Main_data_fetch," but they split only "*tags*", "*rankings*" and the numerical portion of "*main*" data.